JC Velten

 Coding for Kindness

 When Nextdoor chooses 'Kind' as their North Star, you should believe them.
 The company has their heart in the right place.
 I know because I know them - one of the founders, Sarah Leary, is my classmate and friend.
-And their CEO, Sarah Friar, saw first-hand what intolerance leads to when she was growing up in Ireland (check this great New York Times story on her).
+And their former CEO, Sarah Friar, saw first-hand what intolerance leads to when she was growing up in Ireland (check this great New York Times story on her).
 However, their product needs to catch up to their intentions.
 Too often, when I go into Nextdoor - or read the subject line of their daily emails - I see the opposite of kindness.
 I see ranting.
 I see anger.
 I see intolerance.
+All these, the opposite of community.

 The company reacts quickly to the big issues.
 In the NYT article I mention above, Sarah Friar tells the story of how they coded changes to combat racial profiling: "We [Nextdoor] use research to slow people down, and we put a lot of anti-racial profiling steps into our product."
 This is fantastic coding.
 However, their app looks and feels like the giant social networks, with the same flaws in the 'little things' that result in the opposite of happy and kind, and are causing Gen Zers to abandon them en masse.